HackMeGG/windows-setup/readme-eng.md

 # Windows Optimization Guide in English:
-## This guide is based on Windows 11 settings, so some settings may not be available or may be called differently in Windows 10.
+## This guide is based on Windows 11 settings, so some settings may not be available or may be named differently in Windows 10.
 #### 0. Install all available updates:
 Go to **Windows Update** and install all available updates.
 #### 1. Disable automatic driver updates: